Nernar/nernar.github.io/README.md

 ## API Reference

 New era of Core Engine documentation, generated into single webpage like everything here.
-Forked also in [Nernar/innercore-docs](https://github.com/Nernar/innercore-docs) from [mineprogramming/innercore-docs](https://github.com/mineprogramming/innercore-docs).
-See [LICENSE](./LICENSE) for licensing information about this portion of the documentation.

-You can also download [core-engine.d.ts](https://nernar.github.io/core-engine.d.ts) directly.
+See [Nernar/API](https://github.com/Nernar/API) repository for details.

 ## Modding Examples